PHOTOGRAPHS FROM BEIRUT, LEBANON, 1954-56

 occasionally seen from young men

 in Beirut.
-However I never felt threatened.
+However I was never approached.

 This man came by ACS a few times displaying a highly trained monkey.
 I was told he did so all about the city, and asked for a small amount of money for the entertainment.